Assendelft 1597 - 1665 Haarlem

 1,000,000 – 3,000,000 USD +

 Saenredam’s vision was a significant development from the fanciful inventions painted half a century earlier by artists such as Hendrik van Steenwijck the Elder (ca. 1550–1603).
-Among the sites depicted in the sixty or so known works in his painted oeuvre, Saenredam frequently painted the Cathedral of St. Bavo (the ‘Grote Kerk’) in Haarlem, where he was to be buried.
+Among the sites depicted in the sixty or so known works in his painted oeuvre, Saenredam frequently featured the Cathedral of St. Bavo (the ‘Grote Kerk’) in Haarlem, where he was to be buried.
 He also ventured out of Haarlem, where he spent most of his life, to paint churches in other Dutch cities such as Utrecht, Amsterdam and his birthplace Assendelft.

 Selected artworks